US and Bolivian Surgeons Share a Heart for Mission

 After listening and learning about the reality of the Bolivian health care system, it was touching to hear the comments of US missioners in support of their Bolivian colleagues.
 “You should be applauded,” Dr. Barbara Lazio, said as she led the room in a round of applause for the Bolivian practitioners.
 “This innovative work should be shared with the world,” said Dr. Richard Moser, speaking of the mobile surgery campaigns.
 Dr. Moser proposed suggestions for sharing these as a model to be replicated all over the world to reach people in need and expand access to safe surgery.

 The US and Bolivian neurosurgery and general surgery mission teams were together again the following day for a celebration at the Viedma Hospital where they celebrated the inauguration of a new laparoscopic tower.
-This donation was made possible through our partnership with Rotary International.
+This donation was made possible through our partnership with Rotary Clubs in Chicago and Cochabamba.
 It will expand the hospital’s capacity to offer minimally invasive general surgeries, which are often safer than open surgery and provide patients with faster recovery times and better outcomes.
 Faster recovery times, in particular, will allow this busy public hospital to serve many more patients each year.

 Drs.
 Camacho and Vallejos beamed as the visiting surgeons inspected and admired the new equipment.
 Many Viedma hospital staff gathered round and filled the doorways as Viedma chief of neurosurgery, Dr. Eduardo Amaya, thanked Solidarity Bridge and Puente de Solidaridad for making this crucial equipment donation possible.
 He assured all those present that these tools would not be taken for granted and would be used to provide healing and hope for many Bolivian families in the years ahead.